 - monitor the provider’s performance in service delivery

 - monitor recurrent minor issues that may be dealt with as major issues

 - provide information to contract authority’s representative

-As the contract manager, your job is to make sure minor issues don’t become major if at all possible.
+Your job as the contract manager is to make sure minor issues don’t become major if at all possible.
 This is where your investment in building a solid working relationship with your supplier reaps rewards.
 Deal with minor day-to-day problems face-to-face.
 When dealing with a tough issue, take a deep breath and remove any emotion from the situation.
 If you are both able to focus on resolving the problem cooperatively, you will be able to put a solution in place that works for both of you to get contract delivery quickly heading back in the right direction.